YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

+# Image Processor Documentation

+The Image Processor is a Python class designed to perform various operations on images, such as dividing images into chunks, applying filters to chunks, combining chunks, and more.
+This README provides comprehensive documentation for the class and its functions.

+## Getting Started

+To use the Image Processor, follow these steps:

+1. Create an instance of the ImageProcessor class by specifying the path to the original image:

+   from image_processor import ImageProcessor

+   Replace 'input_image.jpg' with your image file path processor = ImageProcessor("input_image.jpg")

+2. Use this instance created to call the inbuilt functions from the class.
+   - def print_original_path(self)
+   - def divide_into_chunks(self,chunk_size)
+   - def delete_chunks(self):
+   - def apply_function_on_specific_chunks(self,chunk_id, custom_filter):
+   - def apply_function_on_multiple_chunks(self,chunk_ids, custom_filter):
+   - def print_chunk(self,chunk_id):
+   - def return_map(self):
+   - def combine_image(self):

+## Functions
+### Divide the original image into smaller chunks.
+This function divides the original image into smaller chunks and saves them as individual files.
+Chunks are saved in the 'image_chunks' directory, and a text file called 'chunk_ids.txt' is created to store the IDs of the chunks.

+    def divide_into_chunks(self,chunk_size):
+        # ...

+    - chunk_size (optional): Specify the size of each chunk. processor.divide_into_chunks(chunk_size=100)

+### Delete Chunks
+This function deletes chunks based on the IDs listed in 'chunk_ids.txt'.
+    def delete_chunks(self):
+        # ...

+    processor.delete_chunks()

+### Apply filter function on specific chunk
+This function applies a custom filter function to a specific chunk identified by its ID.
+The filtered chunk is saved in the 'filtered_chunks' directory.

+    def apply_function_on_specific_chunks(self,chunk_id, custom_filter):
+        # ...
+    - chunk_id: Specify the ID of the chunk.
+    - custom_filter: Implement a custom filter function that takes a chunk as input and returns the filtered chunk.

+    def custom_filter(chunk):
+        Implement your custom filter logic here
+        return chunk

+    processor.apply_function_on_specific_chunk("chunk_0_0", custom_filter)

+### Apply filter function on multiple chunks
+This function applies a custom filter function to multiple chunks identified by their IDs.

+    def apply_function_on_multiple_chunks(self,chunk_ids, custom_filter):
+        # ...
+    - chunk_ids: Specify a list of chunk IDs.
+    - custom_filter: Implement a custom filter function that takes a chunk as input and returns the filtered chunk.

+   chunk_ids = ["chunk_0_0", "chunk_1_0"]
+   processor.apply_function_on_multiple_chunks(chunk_ids, custom_filter)

+### Combining Chunks
+This function combines the saved chunks to recreate the original image.
+It combines chunks both vertically and horizontally using hstack and vstack techniques.

+    def combine_image(self):
+        # ...

+    processor.combine_chunks()

+### Printing Chunks
+This function displays an image associated with a specific chunk ID.

+    def combine_image(self):
+        # ...

+    - chunk_id: Specify the chunk ID to display. processor.print_chunk("chunk_0_0")

 # Filter API

 This repository contains a collection of Python functions for various image processing tasks.
 These functions use the OpenCV library and provide different image filtering and manipulation techniques.